Faculty & Staff Resources

 If an emergency arises outside of normal business hours, you can contact our 24-hour crisis line at (217) 244-7739.

 Faculty Staff Assistance Services provides confidential assistance to employees and their families who may be experiencing difficulties that impact their lives.
 They are a confidential resource, meaning that reports of sexual misconduct are kept completely confidential and not reported to the University unless the survivor has asked for this to happen.
-(For more information on confidential resources, see I Want to Talk to Someone.)
+More information on confidential resources is available on the We Care website.)

 Office for Access & Equity